NCIP/gdc-docs/docs/Data_Portal/Release_Notes/Data_Portal_Release_Notes.md

 *   Cart
     *   When removing a file from the cart and clicking undo, GDC looses track of permission status of the user towards this file and will ask for the user to log-in again. <!-- PGDC-2496 -->
     *   Counts displayed in the top right of the screen, next to the Cart icon, might get inconsistent if files are removed from the server. <!-- PGDC-2403 -->
+    *   Download File Metadata button produces incomplete JSON output omitting such fields as file_name and submitter_id.
+The current workaround includes using the API to return file metadata. <!-- SV-359 -->
 *   Annotations
     *   Annotations notes do not wrap to the next line at the beginning or the end of a word, some words might be split in two lines <!-- PGDC-2474 -->
     *   Sorting annotations by Case UUID causes error <!-- PRTL-95 -->